 - Avoiding publicity either within or outside their unit

 Any staff member can request mediation.
 Prior to scheduling the joint mediation session, a pre-mediation individual session is generally scheduled with each party in the dispute.

 Similar to mediation, facilitation is a problem solving process guided by an impartial third party.
 The primary difference is that the facilitator is more likely to involve the parties in making decisions about the content, including the development of ground rules and the agenda.
 Facilitators do not contribute to the substance of the discussion nor do they have decision-making authority.
 Such meetings often help clarify misunderstandings, work expectations, and helps to foster positive interactions.

 Conflict-management training is offered for managers and employees to develop basic concepts, skills, and processes to assist in understanding the sources of conflict.
 We explore the psychobiological effects of conflict, your own response to conflict, and how to communicate with someone who has a different approach.
 These workshops are offered through UTLearn (requires login) under the categories of professional development for conflict management, personal development, supervisory skills, and communications.
 Customized training and education for groups and departments is also offered.

-The Conflict Management and Dispute Resolution Office is a resource to the entire staff population.
+The Office of Conflict Management and Dispute Resolution is a resource to the entire staff population.
 Other valuable resources are provided to employees during consultations.
 Other helpful resources: